Enforcing your association’s governing documents is a challenging task.

 There are many forms of communication, and if you haven’t already caught on, the key to most of these processes is flexibility.
 It is always hard to unravel situations when owners have been out of compliance for months, especially when they come to the board disputing fines and the association has sent letters, owners claim they were never received.

 This situation can be debated from both sides.
-Sending a letter meets the requirements in most states for communication, but ask: If compliance is the goal, are there steps that can be taken to gain it quicker?
+Sending a letter meets the requirements in most states for communication, but it’s important ask yourself: If compliance is the goal, can different steps be taken to gain it quicker?

 Imagine if a board member or manager, in this case, had picked up the phone or sent an email to follow up with the owner.
 Not only would it avoid the fines on the account, it would build a spirit that “we care” for your well-being.
 It instills trust between the association and the owner.

 The moral of the story?
 Be flexible and broad with your communication, and be consistent.
 Don’t be afraid to pick up the phone or send a text message.
 Different people require different forms of communication.
 Be dynamic in your approach.
 A few more communication tips include:

 Kind language.
 The first communication an owner receives about a potential compliance issue should emphasize that it is a courtesy notice and you are just reaching out to help educate them about the guidelines.
 Offer to discuss the issue in person and be open to answering questions.

 Newsletters.
 If you’re seeing an increase in a particular violation throughout the community, utilize communication tools to educate homeowners on the issue.
 I believe that the cases where an owner intentionally violates the rules are rare.
 Most of the time, noncompliance is due to a lack of understanding.